python/cpython/Doc/library/unittest.rst

    This exception is raised to skip a test.

-   Usually you can use :meth:`TestCase.skipTest` or one of the skipping decorators instead of raising this directly.
+   Usually you can use :deco:`TestCase.skipTest` or one of the skipping decorators instead of raising this directly.

 Skipped tests will not have :meth:`~TestCase.setUp` or :meth:`~TestCase.tearDown` run around them.